 Most of the other member functions for Class AList simply access the current list element or move the current position.
 Such operations all require $\Theta(1)$ time.
 Aside from insert and remove, the only other operations that might require more than constant time are the constructor, the destructor, and clear.
-These three member functions each make use of the system free-store operation new.
+These three member functions each make use of the system free-storeoperators new and delete.
 As discussed further in Section 4.1.2, system free-store operations can be expensive.
+In particular, the cost to delete listArray depends in part on the type of elements it stores, and whether the delete operator must call a destructor on each one.